 These actions were not enough to prevent Virginia from falling under Whig control.
 Both the Ethiopian and all-white regiments disbanded in New York after Dunmore’s evacuation from Virginia in 1776.
 The majority of the surviving Ethiopians who evacuated north joined the Black Pioneers while the white volunteers formed a significant part of the Queen’s American Rangers.
 One exception was the man now called Colonel Tye, who led a group that became known as the “Black Brigade,” who struck terror throughout Monmouth County in the aftermath of the Battle of Monmouth.

-On June 28, 1778, Tye takes part in the Battle of Monmouth, and fights with great courage for the Loyalists.
-Tye captured Captain Elisha Shepard of the Monmouth militia and brought him to his imprisonment at a sugar house prison in British-occupied New York City.
+According to one prominent historian, on June 28, 1778, Tye took part in the Battle of Monmouth, and fought with great courage for the Loyalists.
+Tye captured Captain Elisha Shepard of the Monmouth militia, dragging him across enemy lines, and brought him to his imprisonment at the infamous Sugar House prison in British-occupied New York City.

 Tye’s leadership and bravery lead to him receiving the honorary title of Colonel.
-The British army did not allow Loyalists or blacks to be royal officers, but a tradition of referring to black military leaders by military rank was a tradition that had begun in other British colonies, e.g., in the Caribbean.
+The British army did not allow Loyalists or blacks to be royal officers, or even uniformed combatants, but a tradition of referring to black military leaders by military rank was a tradition that had begun in other British colonies, e.g., in the Caribbean.